cake-tech/cakewallet-guides/docs/tutorials/what-to-do-if-scammed.md

 ---
-title: "What do do if you have been scammed"
+title: "What to do if you have been scammed"
 parent: Tutorials
 ---